During PhD Phase

 Key Advice

-Donec facilisis tortor ut augue lacinia.
-Set weekly word targets and treat your thesis like a professional obligation.
+Set weekly word targets and treat your thesis like a professional obligation with fixed working hours, not a task you return to only when inspired.

-Sed sapien metus scelerisque.
-Share draft chapters with your supervisor early and often rather than waiting for perfection.
+Share draft chapters with your supervisor early and often rather than waiting for perfection early feedback prevents wasted effort.

 1